-Lapsang Souchong, or Li Shan Xiao Zhong (立山小種) is a classic smoked tea that undergoes smoking over pine wood to produce a complex flavour with a smoky pine resin aroma.
+Lapsang Souchong, or Li Shan Xiao Zhong (立山小種) is an award-winning classic smoked tea that undergoes smoking over pine wood to produce a complex flavour with a smoky pine resin aroma.
 This is an organic production from spring 2018.

 If you are not a big fan of smoky teas, why not try our ‘Usmoked Lapsang Souchong‘, also known as Zheng Shan Xiao Zhong!